0x326/miami-university-cse-201-group-project/README.rst

 Make to have the correct Global ``.gitignore`` file for your IDE or text editor.
 See `here <https://github.com/github/gitignore/tree/master/Global>`_ for details.

+License
+^^^^^^^

+This project is released under the MIT license, except for the images located in ``src/Images/``.
+Such images are copyright 1980 of BANDAI NAMCO Entertainment Inc and constitute `fair use`_ under U.S. copyright law.
+However, should one contribute original images to replace these `fair use`_ images, the new images will be released under this project's license.

 Development Scripts
 ^^^^^^^^^^^^^^^^^^^